The rise of AI model aggregators: simplifying AI for everyone

 The AI platform market is in hyperdrive, with demand showing no signs of cooling.
 According to IDC, global revenue for AI platform software soared by 44.4% in 2023, hitting $27.9 billion – a number that’s expected to skyrocket to $153 billion by 2028.
 That’s a staggering compound annual growth rate (CAGR) of 40.6% over the next five years.

 This explosive growth is driven by the increasing use of Large Language Models (LLMs) in business, as well as advancements in generative AI, which is transforming industries like art by converting text into visuals.
 Companies are rapidly training and retraining their AI models, often on a quarterly or yearly basis, to expand their capabilities.
-However, this rapid proliferation of models creates a fragmented landscape, making AI aggregators an essential tool.
+However, this rapid proliferation of models creates a fragmented landscape, making AI aggregators an essential platform.
 Aggregators help businesses navigate the growing variety of AI options, enabling them to choose the model that best aligns with their unique needs.

 The role of AI model aggregators

-AI is first and foremost a tool.
+AI is first and foremost a platform.
 And different AI models have different purposes.
 For example, ChatGPT is a language model, designed mainly for general knowledge.
 But, with the exception of ChatGPT 4.0 mini, it’s a large AI model that requires significant resources.
 That’s why there are mini AI models, each performing a specific task.
 A cluster of these models is an AI aggregator.

 Key players in the AI aggregator space